-When the Swagelok Tube Fitting was introduced in 1947, it was a vast improvement over the other options for connecting tubing to pipe.
+When the Swagelok Tube Fitting was introduced in 1947, it was a vast improvement over other options for connecting tubing to pipe.

-But that was 70 years ago.
+But that was over 70 years ago.
 How does Swagelok stay ahead of the competition?
 Continuous Improvement is a core value.

 Over the years, fluid system design has evolved from high volume/low pressure to today’s need for low volume/high pressure.
 These new demands call for increased internal and external pressures, vacuum levels, flow velocities, vibration levels, shock, and impulses.
 As a result, the mechanical demands on tube fittings, tubing runs, and other system-related equipment have increased accordingly.